What is infertility?

 If any of these events does not happen or is disrupted, infertility will result.
-About 35 – 40% of infertility cases are due to female infertility, but just as many cases are due to male infertility.
+About 35% to 40% of infertility cases are due to female infertility, but male infertility is a factor in 40%.
 Therefore, before you have a lot of testing and treatment, your partner should have a semen analysis done to make sure his sperm is normal.
 Even if it is abnormal, many treatments are available.

 What causes female infertility?

 About 25% of women with infertility have infrequent or absent ovulation.
 These women usually have irregular periods or no periods at all.
-Ovulation can be disrupted by changes in the way certain hormones are released from the pituitary gland (a gland at the base of the brain).
-These hormones—luteinizing hormone (LH) and follicle-stimulating hormone (FSH)—signal an egg to develop and be released from the ovary.
+Ovulation can be disrupted by changes in the way certain hormones are released from the hypothalamus (a part of your brain, releasing gonadotropin-releasing hormone [GnRH]) and the pituitary gland (a gland near the base of your brain, releasing luteinizing hormone [LH]).
+LH and follicle-stimulating hormone (FSH) signal an egg to develop and be released from the ovary.

 Problems that interfere with normal LH and FSH release include:

 - injuries to the hypothalamus (a part of the brain that works with the pituitary gland)

 - pituitary tumors